mikemattner/mikemattner.com/content/notes/frank-chimero.md

   - Design
   - Wisdom
 ---
-Frnak Chimero [wrote](https://frankchimero.com/): &ldquo;All materials have a grain, whether wood or pixels, and that grain suggests the best way to work.
+Frank Chimero [wrote](https://frankchimero.com/): &ldquo;All materials have a grain, whether wood or pixels, and that grain suggests the best way to work.
 Go with the grain and one will find sturdiness combined with tremendous flexibility—a natural and exciting give that grounds decisions and excites with possibilities.
 Work against the grain and the work becomes precarious, difficult, and fragile.
 Instead of the elegant bending that software requires to adjust to different screens, uses, and situations, the work breaks because it can not adapt.&rsquo;